Junior/Senior Capstone Projects

 The possibilities, with a little creativity and the involvement of faculty and partners, are endless.

-LINK TO CAMPUS IMPACT
+Connection TO CAMPUS IMPACT

 Building the capacity for community-engaged Signature Work into the Bonner Program and across the institution means an opportunity for real campus change.
 To be capable and ready to take on such projects, students need prior experiences working closely with community members and partners.
 This will build the students’ skills and competencies in listening, learning, sharing, and negotiating relationships and projects in real-world contexts.
 Students will also need prior coursework that prepares them to research ethically, write well, understand issues of diversity and inclusion, and manage projects.
 Creating these integrative pathways, both within and across departments, is at the core of this work.

-LINK TO HIGHER EDUCATION IMPACT
+Connection TO HIGHER EDUCATION IMPACT

 In 2014, a large-scale study by Gallup Inc. and Purdue University involving more than 30,000 college graduates in the United States pointed to a mismatch between the most influential college experiences for post-graduate success in the workplace and at home and what is happening in college.
 The study found just six factors–three support and three experiential–are most strongly tied to post graduate well-being and workplace engagement.
 These factors included: (1) having at least one professor who cared about them and (2) made them excited about learning, (3) having a mentor, (4) working on a project that took a semester or more to complete, (5) having an internship or job that allowed them to apply learning, and (6) being extremely active in extracurricular activities.
 (Gallup, Inc., 2014).
 Astoundingly, only three percent of more than 30,000 college graduates surveyed reported that they had all six experiences.